miakd/miakd.github.io/_posts/2022-08-30-No-more-police.md

 ---
 layout: post
-title: No more police- a case for abolition
+title: No more police.
+A case for abolition
 subtitle: An amazing book that cited my work!
 ---